-South Korea proposes clear-air project with China
+S. Korea proposes rain project with China to clean Seoul air

 SEOUL, South Korea (AP) — South Korean President Moon Jae-in has proposed a joint project with China to use artificial rain to clean the air in Seoul, where an acute increase in pollution has caused alarm.

-Moon also on Wednesday instructed government officials to quicken the retirement of old coal-burning power plants.
+Moon also on Wednesday instructed government officials to quicken the retirement of old coal-burning power plants, according to his spokesman Kim Eui-kyeom.

 Seoul has been struggling to tackle the rise in air pollution that experts have linked to China’s massive industrial activity and emission from South Korean cars.